nobitagit/knowledge/security/https.md

 New CAs are added and removed with time.

 A staple of CAs is that **they can only issue certs to owners of the domain they are certifying**.
+It has be noted that a certificate does only confirm that the domain us owned by the recipient of the cert.

 ## SSL